 School fishing programs were held for elementary and high school students.
 Each program included a power-point presentation which was followed by educational games.
-We held 95 aquatic-outreach fishing clinics in 29 Chicago Public Schools for 2,690 students.
+We held 121 aquatic-outreach fishing clinics in 36 Chicago Public Schools for 2,985 students.
 Urban Fishing T-shirts were awarded as prizes and most students went fishing at a later date.

-The Chicago Urban Fishing Program participated in the sixth annual event called "Kidzfest" which was held in Joliet.
-The Chicago Urban Fishing Coordinator along with six of her summer instructors provided an informational table with literature, specimens of exotic species and casting targets for kids.
+The Chicago Urban Fishing Program participated in the ninth annual event called "Kidzfest" which was held in Joliet.
+The Chicago Urban Fishing Coordinator along with six of her instructors provided an informational table with Urban Fishing buttons, specimens of exotic species, and casting targets for kids.
 Artificial bait was used as prizes.
-Over 500 students participated in target casting and approximately 5,000 people attended this event.
+Over 500 students participated in the casting and approximately 5,000 people attended this event.
 The students along with their parents had a great time.